Wingate

 Another new task for the project engineer would be to incorporate the capability of troubleshooting ongoing process failures.
 For example, leading-edge post-stencil AOI systems are capable of detecting CTF problems if the system is taught where to look and what to do when defects are discovered.
 Hence, if CTF testing can immediately address solder defects when any, even one, occurs in that large CTF µBGA area, then continuous screening as monitored by AOI systems can produce RDL to desired levels.

-If the customer successfully helps the manufacturer identify the CTF areas in advance and designates tests that isolate those areas, then the future disastrous electrical test failures can be caught post-solder stencil.
+If the customer successfully helps the manufacturer identify the CTF areas in advance and designates tests that isolate those areas, then future disastrous electrical test failures can be caught post-solder stencil.
 At this step in the process, affected PCBs can be washed and re-stenciled and reintroduced into the line before the placement and soldering of components.

 Conclusions

 Much of the PCB assembly community uses a reactive quality test method, measuring defects on a lot-by-lot basis.
-The negatives to this approach are larger numbers of rejected product and materials that cost excess money and the possibility of losing business.
+The negatives to this approach are larger numbers of rejected products and materials that cost excess money and the possibility of losing business.

 Implementation of artificially intelligent systems introduces the capability of continuous process monitoring and reporting.
-This opens the door for process engineers to implement more rigorous process improvements, since increased data create increased knowledge of the sources of defects.
+This opens the door for process engineers to implement more rigorous process improvements, since increased data creates increased knowledge of the sources of defects.

 The process engineer plays an important role in new state AI.
 In the example presented, they must identify and categorize the 12 PCB spots by doing a rigorous defect analysis on those spots.
 This increased knowledge should also focus the engineer on determining whether they are CTF or not.